Egypt 13: Old Egyptian Museum

 The god Serapis.

 The Merpneptah Stele.
 It contains the only written mention of Israel found in ancient Egypt.
-Pharoah Merneptah (circa 1200 BCE) brags about his military victories, including destroying the people Israel.
+Pharoah Merneptah (circa 1200 BCE) brags about his military victories, including destroying Israel.
 This appears to have been a tad exaggerated.
+"Israel," by the way, is accompanied by the symbol for a people, not a place.

 The Hierakonpolis Mask, approximately 5,700 years old.
 Older than the pyramids.